The connection between oral and silent reading fluency

 Silent reading combines three skills that actively work together as a student reads.
 These are:

-When fluent readers read silently, they:
+When fluent readers engage in silent reading, they:

-- Recognise words automatically.
+- Recognise words instantly.

-- Gain meaning from text.
+- Extract meaning seamlessly from the text.

 Why is silent reading fluency important?